Glauber: Preseason opener not meaningless for draftees

 If Barkley shows he’s ready from the start, it will be a massively important development for the Giants, especially with the 37-year-old Manning’s limited window of opportunity.

 Darnold is at a similar place that Manning was as a rookie in 2004.
-With veterans Josh McCown and Teddy Bridgewater ahead of him on the depth chart (Manning was a backup to Kurt Warner his first year), there’s no rush to make an immediate decision about whether he’ll begin the season as the starter.
+With Josh McCown and Teddy Bridgewater ahead of him on the depth chart (Manning was a backup to Kurt Warner his first year), there’s no rush to make an immediate decision about whether Darnold will begin the season as the starter.
 Things worked out wonderfully for Manning, who spent the first half of the season watching Warner before Tom Coughlin made him the starter.
-Less than four years later, Manning had won the first of two Super Bowl titles.
+Less than four years later, Manning had won his first of two Super Bowl titles.

 “I think I’m just going to go out there and play my game,” Darnold said.
 “First NFL game, going out there and being emotional is something I’m looking forward to.
 At the same time, I realize I have to be smart in all my decisions and sound with everything.
 It’s definitely going to be awesome to be out there for my first NFL game.”

-Like Darnold, Mayfield will see action with the backups in his NFL debut against the Giants.
+Like Darnold, Mayfield will see action with the backups against the Giants.

 “It’s starting to slow down, but it’s going to take a little bit to get to the level I was at Oklahoma," Mayfield said.
 “That's just part of the growing process.
 There’s been a lot of improvement since I first got here for rookie minicamp that it's slowed down exponentially.
 I’m excited where it’s at right now.”